Society of Genealogists

 The Society of Genealogists (SoG) is a UK-based educational charity, founded in 1911 to "promote, encourage and foster the study, science and knowledge of genealogy".
 The Society's Library is the largest specialist genealogical library outside North America.
 Membership is open to any adult who agrees to abide by the Society's rules and who pays the annual subscription.
-At the end of 2010, it had 11,014 members.
+At the end of 2023, it had 6,654 members.

 History

+The society was founded in 1911 by George Sherwood, Charles Bernau, Gerald Fothergill, Edgar Francis Briggs and Dr William Bradbrook.

-Until it purchased 37 Harrington Gardens, South Kensington, in 1954, the Society was based in Malet Place, Bloomsbury, London.
-The constant growth of the library and increasingly cramped building forced the Society to also sell this headquarters and move both to 14 Charterhouse Buildings (constructed in 1968 for storing rolls of silk), in Clerkenwell, London, in July 1984.
+The Society was originally based in Malet Place, Bloomsbury, London.
+It purchased and moved to 37 Harrington Gardens, South Kensington, in 1954.
+The constant growth of the library and increasingly cramped building forced the Society to sell this headquarters in turn, and in July 1984, it moved to 14 Charterhouse Buildings (constructed in 1968 for storing rolls of silk), in Clerkenwell, London.